hgmnz/flyinghopmachine/source/_posts/2015-08-03-brew-day-salty-dog-gose.markdown

 * I'll add "test pH meter" to my pre-brewing flight check.
 * Bring the worth pH down to 4.5 before pitching lacto helps with head retention, so give that a shot as well.

-*This is all new to me: how else can I improve this process?
-Please let me know in the comments!*